databricks-solutions/caspers-kitchens/README.md

 # 🍔 Casper's Kitchens

-Spin up a fully working ghost-kitchen business on Databricks in minutes.

-Casper’s Kitchens is a simulated ghost kitchen and food-delivery platform built entirely in Databricks by the Developer Relations team.
+Casper's Kitchens is a ghost kitchen and food-delivery platform built entirely in Databricks by the Developer Relations team.
 It brings together Lakeflow (ingestion, Spark Declarative Pipelines), AI and BI dashboards with Genie, Agent Bricks, and Apps powered by Lakebase (Postgres): all stitched into one cohesive live demo.

-Casper’s isn't just a showcase.
-It’s a playground for exploring, experimenting, and practicing a bit of creative misuse.
-We're pushing the platform past its comfort zone to see what’s possible.
+Casper's isn't just a showcase.
+It's a playground for exploring, experimenting, and practicing a bit of creative misuse.
+We're pushing the platform past its comfort zone to see what's possible.
 Everything is designed to be easy to:

 1. 🚀 **Deploy:** Just a couple of commands to spin up and tear down the entire environment in minutes.
 2. 🎬 **Demo:** Run only the stages you need.
 Every component is powered by live, streaming data.
 3. 🧑‍💻 **Develop:** add new pipelines, agents, or apps with minimal setup.
 Everything is built to extend.

-By doing everything in a Databricks-native way, even when it doesn't make sense, Casper’s becomes a shared sandbox for demos, onboarding, learning, and research.
-It’s meant to be fun, fast, and fearless.
+By doing everything in a Databricks-native way, even when it doesn't make sense, Casper's becomes a shared sandbox for demos, onboarding, learning, and research.
+It's meant to be fun, fast, and fearless.

 ## Deploy